A message from Apostle Tim Sheets concerning the coming Avalanche on the Seven Mountains Mountain.

 The Way that God relates to His Creation…

-When we look closely at God’s actions, just described, it is easy for us to see that He is relating to His Created Beings as any Father would to His Children.
-For, after providing His Children with love and a wonderful home, He teaches or instructs them in the right way to live, and then lets them choose whether or not they will obey.
-When they choose wrongly, He must discipline them–but it is always done with love.
+When we look closely at God’s actions, it is easy for us to see that He is relating to His Created Beings as any Father would to His Children.
+After providing His Children with love and a wonderful home, He teaches or instructs them in the right way to live, and then lets them choose whether or not they will obey.
+When they choose wrongly, He must discipline them–but that is always done with love.

 What God says about Himself…